-The difference between the carrying amount of the derecognised asset and the consideration received is presented in the statement of income in the line 'Gains/(losses) from derecognition of financial assets measured at amortised cost' or, for financial assets at fair value through other comprehensive income, in the line 'Other gains/(losses) from derecognition of financial instruments not measured at fair value through profit or loss'.
-For financial assets measured at fair value through profit or loss the derecognition gains or losses are recognised together with the measurement result in the lines 'Net trading result' or 'Gains/(losses) from financial instruments measured at fair value through profit or loss'.
+The difference between the carrying amount of the derecognised asset and the consideration received is presented in the statement of income in the line 'Net gain/(loss) from derecognition of financial assets measured at amortised cost' or, for financial assets at fair value through other comprehensive income, in the line 'Net other loss from derecognition of financial instruments not measured at fair value through profit or loss'.
+For financial assets measured at fair value through profit or loss the derecognition gains or losses are recognised together with the measurement result in the lines 'Net trading result' or 'Net gain from financial instruments measured at fair value through profit or loss'.